finance calculator

 FAQs

-How do I handle partial years?
+How should I handle partial years and exact dates?

-Is ROI the same as profit margin?
+Is ROI the same thing as profit margin or net present value (NPV)?

 Related calculators